variousauthors/matching_game/NEXTSTEPS.md

 #### NICE TO HAVE

+[ ] make the camera movement sigmoidal
+    - should it be constant time to complete?
 [ ] the motes should shine through damages block hearts [ ] when coloured blocks break, the explosion should chain out
     from the block that tripped it